 It's not known whether and when the listing will happen.
 But Ant said in a filing to the Hong Kong Stock Exchange Nov.
 4 that investors who applied for the Hong Kong IPO portion will be refunded by Nov.
 6, as the "listing will not proceed in accordance with the timetable set out in the Prospectus."

 "I wouldn't be surprised [if the listing] takes a little bit longer.
-It's impossible to know exactly what the regulators are thinking and how long it would take to clear up any discrepancies between Ant’s vision and regulator and government’s vision," said Zennon Kapron, director of Singapore-based consultancy KapronAsia.
+It's impossible to know exactly what the regulators are thinking and how long it would take to clear up any discrepancies between Ant’s vision and the regulator and government’s vision," said Zennon Kapron, director of Singapore-based consultancy KapronAsia.

 A representative of Ant Group wasn't immediately available to comment.